NonceGeek/dim-sum-mini-apps/readme.md

-# dim-sum-miniapps Turborepo starter
+# Dim-sum-miniapps Turborepo starter

-This Dim-sum-miniapps Turborepo starter is maintained by the Turborepo core team.
+This Dim-sum-miniapps is built and managed by turborpo(monorepo).

 ## What's inside?